2023-2024 Undergraduate & Graduate Catalog

 Finally, the office will support the work of local history institutions and organizations in West Michigan by providing faculty and student research assistance, opportunities for networking and collaboration, and providing information to help local history organizations improve their delivery of public history to the citizens in West Michigan and beyond.
-For more information, call (616) 331-8099 or email firstname.lastname@example.org.
+For more information, call (616) 331-8099 or email [email protected].

 Our approach is unique in that while we engage in academic research in the traditional sense, we are also focused on creating an environment for our undergraduate and graduate students that approximates as much as possible the "real world" outside of the academy.
-To that end, we are engaged in a number of projects with external industry partners in which students and faculty members are working together to understand how mobile technology can be effectively applied in a variety of real-world situations.
+To that end, we are engaged in several projects with external industry partners in which students and faculty members are working together to understand how mobile technology can be effectively applied in a variety of real-world situations.
 We like to call this "application research."
 Our research has ranged from building apps for patients with traumatic brain injuries to apps that are helping entomologists better understand the declining honeybee populations.

 The Muskegon Innovation Hub at Grand Valley serves as a beacon that celebrates the innovative spirit of entrepreneurs in West Michigan.
 The hub provides coaching, funding, networking, and a synergistic work environment to help businesses and entrepreneurs maximize their growth potential.
 As a key partner in the region's innovation ecosystem, the Muskegon Innovation Hub supports startup businesses, entrepreneurs, and corporate innovation teams.
-Through our business incubator, CoLaunch coworking space, we offer the breadth of support necessary for success, including funding assistance programs and training and event spaces!
+Through our business incubator and CoLaunch coworking space, we offer the breadth of support necessary for success, including funding assistance programs and training and event spaces!

 The hub's business incubator fosters emerging entrepreneurs to transform their ideas into successful companies through support of a dynamic team specializing in an array of critical business skills.
 Clients of the incubation program receive ongoing support to spur innovative business growth, which may also include office space located at the hub when required.
 We understand that every entrepreneur and early-stage company has unique needs requiring customized solutions, which is why we provide tailored programming specific to each of our clients.

-CoLaunch is the newest feature at the hub.
+CoLaunch is a popular feature at the hub.
 Within the 4,200 square feet of CoLaunch space, members can experience an innovative workplace community culture.
 Whether you are a freelancer, entrepreneur, or a remote corporate professional, CoLaunch offers creative thinkers a community-driven work environment to spur individual or collaborative projects.
 Grand Valley students and alumni are always welcome to use CoLaunch for free during regular business hours.
 Visit us online at www.colaunch.works to find out more or stop by to experience firsthand our on-site business training tools and resources designed to turn your idea into a business.

 As an additional benefit, CoLaunch members receive access to an array of innovative programs and events at the hub.
 From creative conversations with highly successful entrepreneurs to collaborative workshops and networking opportunities, CoLaunch creates the innovative atmosphere perfect for inventors and business owners at any stage.